xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractreferencetype/startline.md

+The starting line number where the reference occurs.

 ## Signature

 ```typescript
 startline: number | undefined;
 ```

+## Remarks

+Specifies the line number in the source code where the reference relationship begins.
+This location information enables precise source code navigation and helps establish the exact context of the reference within the original source files.
+Note that this attribute may be missing in some reference elements despite being defined as mandatory in the XML schema.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>